ross-alexander/dq/characters/items/items.md

 ## Spell of Name Change

+Range
-Range: Self
+: Self

+Duration
-Duration: Conc.
-Max 30 minutes + 30 minutes per Rank Experience Multiple: 275
+: Conc.
+Max 30 minutes + 30 minutes per Rank

+Experience Multiple
+: 275

+Base Chance
-Base Chance: 1%
+: 1%

+Resist
-Resist: None
+: None

+Storage
-Storage: Potion
+: Potion

+Target
-Target: Sentient Entity
+: Sentient Entity

+Effects
-Effects: The Adept assumes the form or seeming of something whose Name they have Ranked.
+: The Adept assumes the form or seeming of something whose Name they have Ranked.

 If they wish to assume a physical form, then they must have at least Rank 10 in its GTN.
 When they transform they acquire the lowest value